mkarliner/ThingStudio/private/docs/templates.md

 These are far from the only possibilities, and we encourage you to think creatively about how to use real-time data to make your UIs pop.
 If you come up with a template or an app that you are particularly happy with, let us know on the [forum](http://forum.thingstud.io/)!

+## Template helpers
+We have created a number of built-in template helpers to help you do accomplish the most common tasks in your templates.
+To learn more about these helpers, [read this doc](/docs/template-helpers-reference).

-## Sending data to devices from your UIs
+## Transmitting data from your UIs
-Transmit data (clicks, value changes, etc.) to your feeds by adding a couple of data attributes to your HTML elements.
+Transmit data (clicks, value changes, etc.) to your feeds by adding custom attributes to your HTML elements.
+Custom attributes are always prefixed by 'data-'.
 The syntax resembles the following:

 <pre>
 &lt;button data-feed="Doorbell" data-message="doorbell"&gt;Bing Bong&lt;/button&gt;